benoitlahoz/isf-transitions/README.md

 to automatically copy the converted transitions in your ISF folder (tested on macOS).

+If the `gl-transitions` folder is missing, the conversion script will try to recover it automatically before running.
+You no longer need to update the submodule manually for a normal conversion run.

 If not specifically mentionned below, all shaders work in [Millumin 4](https://www.millumin.com/v4/index.php), [VDMX 5](https://vidvox.net/) and [ISF Editor](https://isf.vidvox.net/desktop-editor/) on macOS.
 Some of the shaders have also been tested on macOS in After Effects with [ISF plugin](https://github.com/baku89/ISF4AE).

 #### Flip